xpair-fun/xpair/GETTING_STARTED.md

-# Getting Started with xpair
+# Getting Started with Xpair

 This guide will walk you through adding USDC payments to your Next.js application in just 2 steps.